jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

 * :ref:`what Exception do all the other Exceptions come (inherit) from?<test_catching_exceptions>`
 * :ref:`what is the exec function?<the exec function>`
 * :ref:`why use one exception handler for one exception?<one exception one exception handler>`
-* :ref:`how can I use the else clause when handling Exceptions?<how to use try...except..else>`
+* :ref:`how can I use the else clause when handling Exceptions?<how to use try...except...else>`

 ----